-- 1) Proportion of LEP persons (i.e., speaking English "less than very well") within one mile is greater than statewide and national proportions. - 2) Spanish is the primary non-English language spoken by LEP persons. - 3) Historical participation: Not applicable (new Final Remediation Plan notice).
+- 1) Proportion of LEP persons (i.e., speaking English "less than very well") within four miles is slightly greater than the statewide and national proportions - 2) Spanish is the only non-English language spoken by LEP persons. - 3) Historical participation: Not applicable (new Final Remediation Plan notice).